E-r-1-c/networking-labs/04-network-security/01-acl-traffic-filtering/README.md

 ### First-Match Processing

-A broad Guest permit was temporarily placed above the more specific restrictions.
+A broad Guest permit was temporarily placed above the more specific server restrictions.

 ```cisco
 ip access-list extended PROTECT_SERVER
  5 permit ip 192.168.30.0 0.0.0.255 host 192.168.40.10
 ```

-Guest HTTPS and FTP traffic became permitted because the packet matched this entry before reaching the later deny rules.
+Guest HTTPS and FTP traffic became permitted because the packet matched the broad permit before reaching the later deny entries.

 The broad permit was removed, restoring the intended HTTP-only Guest access.